 OR phone_number REGEXP '[^0-9]';

-Standard Data Test monitors run on a schedule against your production data.
-But often it's useful to test data before it gets to production as part of your deployment workflow.
+Standard Data Tests run on a schedule against your production data.
+But often it’s useful to test data before it gets to production as part of your deployment workflow.
 For this reason, Datafold supports running tests in CI.

 Data Tests in CI work very similarly to our Monitors as Code feature, in the sense that you define your tests in a version-controled YAML file.
 You then use the Datafold SDK to execute those tests as part of your CI workflow.